-Your Guide to Recreating Elements of the Vermilion Theme for WordPress
+Your Guide to Recreating Elements of the Vermilion Demo for WordPress

 Here is a list of RocketTheme plugins used to create the demo version of Vermilion:

-The front page of the Vermilion demo sits apart from the rest of the page layouts in that it features the latest and greatest features used in the theme.
-It is because of this that several widget and layout overrides were done.
-In this section, we will break down the settings you will need to recreate elements present in the front page of the Vermilion theme.
+The front page of the Vermilion demo sits apart from the rest of the page layouts in that it features the latest and greatest features of the theme.
+It is because of this that several module and layout overrides were done.
+In this section, we will break down the settings you will need to recreate elements present in the front page of the Vermilion demo.

 While the Home - Particles layout is automatically loaded after installing the Vermilion theme, we have included a layout preset for the home page within the theme if needed.
 The Home - Particles preset includes all of the particle-based home page demo content so you can hit the ground running with a copy of our demo to work from loaded directly into the layout.

 You can access the presets by selecting Load in the Layout Manager.

 Vermilion has its own built-in Menu Editor which takes full advantage of WordPress's menu system, taking your WordPress menus and enhancing them before passing them to visitors on the front end.
 Any changes made in the Menu Editor will only affect the way it appears to the visitor, and not the way WordPress sees or uses it.

 You can access the Gantry Menu Editor by navigating to Admin > Vermilion Theme > Menu.
 You can find out more about navigating and using the Gantry Menu Editor in our documentation.